hpcugent/vsc_user_docs/mkdocs/docs/HPC/troubleshooting.md

 So when you reach this theoretical limit, using more cores will not help at all to speed up the computational workload.

 - **Resource contention:** When two or more threads/processes want to access the same resource, they need to wait on each other - this is called resource contention.
-As a result, 1 thread/process will need to wait until the other one is is finished using that resource.
+As a result, 1 thread/process will need to wait until the other one is finished using that resource.
 When each thread uses the same resource, it will definitely run slower than if it doesn't need to wait for other threads to finish.

 - **Software limitations:** It is possible that the software you are using is just not really optimized for parallelization.